Get Matched With Health Services Programs

 LPN w/Dialysis $45,000 - $46,000

-How Long Does It Take to Earn an LPN Degree Online?
+How Long Does It Take to Earn These Degrees Online?

 This degree isn’t a bachelor’s degree.
 You will take some general education courses that will help build your skills, then your core classes.
 Expect to graduate in about 12 months, depending on the education institution.